Siddhartha-Thapa/Chat-application/README.md

-# YOOCHAT - Realtime Futuristic Chat App
+# YOOCHAT - Realtime Chat App

 YOOCHAT is a real-time chat application with a futuristic UI, built using **Socket.io**, **Node.js**, and a modern HTML/CSS/JS frontend.
 Users can join, send messages, and receive notifications instantly.